ValarDragon/Fractals/README.md

 # Koch_Snowflake
-This makes a Koch_Snowflake with every component being customizable, even the scaling factor.
+This makes a Koch Snowflake with every component being customizable, even the scaling factor.

-To alter all the parameters, you must unfortunately actually edit the main file.
-I will fix this later.
+To alter all the parameters, edit them in config.py.

 A quick description of the parameters: canvas_size = The size you want the actual image to be, its a square so its just one parameter.